 We do not accept files in person.
 All files must be submitted via the online Order Form.

-We currently carry satin photo paper and a foldable fabric in 36″ and 42″ rolls.
+We currently ONLY carry foldable fabric in 36″ and 42″ rolls.
 Refer to our Media Types page for more information.
+See the last question on this page for other locations that print paper posters.

 We only accept PowerPoint files (Mac or Windows) with the PPTX extension along with PDF files.
-Refer to our Guidelines section for more details including how to get the most current version of Microsoft Office as a WU faculty/staff/student.
+Refer to our Guidelines section for more details including how to get the most current version of Microsoft Office as a WU faculty/staff/student for free.

 Submit your poster as early as possible prior to a Wednesday.
 Refer to our Twitter page in order to determine how many posters have already been slotted to print.
 Do not email us or add a print-by X time request on your order form (see question above).
 We cannot estimate or guarantee a specific time for your particular poster to be done by.
 The earlier you submit and slot your poster in the queue, the earlier in the day we’ll contact you letting you know it’s ready for pickup.